Owmacohe/owmacohe.github.io/pantry/articles/Yulfrid of the Sanctuaries.md

 # Yulfrid of the Sanctuaries

-{🔒 private,😇 gods,Oleald,Yyenwid Erda,Giants,Taqadum Period,Hīkoi Period,⛰️ Yadri}
+{😇 gods,Oleald,Yyenwid Erda,Giants,Aetivima Period,Taqadum Period,Hīkoi Period,⛰️ Yadri}

 An old, wisened [Giant|Giants] [Oleald], living near the more materialistic [⭕ outer ring] borders of [⛰️ Yadri].
 Rarely seen by others of their kind, but a travel destination for biologists and historians alike.